 Night had fully fallen when they left the restaurant and headed toward Anna’s truck.
 The warmth of the day was long gone and chill filled the dry air.
 They stowed their purchases and drove away.

-Traffic was light on the western part of the Khyber Pass highway, though the Pakistan-bound traffic was heavier.
-There was only a few cars behind them and a heavy truck before them when they entered the higher, narrower, and twistier section.
+Traffic was light on the westbound part of the Khyber Pass highway on which they drove.
+The oncoming Pakistan-bound traffic was heavier.
+There were only a few cars behind them and a heavy truck before them when they entered the higher, narrower, and twistier section.
 The road would remain that way most of the way toward the Tor Kham border between Pakistan and Afghanistan.

 That strip city showed only a few lights, though there were a few street lights at the border and a few open establishments on each side.
 Most of the cars behind them and the truck ahead of them peeled off at the border.
 Though another truck, this one lighter, pulled in ahead of them as they left the city.